European Competitive Telecommunications Association: History

-Prior to 1987, (False) the European telecommunications market consisted predominantly of monopolies or telecommunications organizations (TO's) such as BT, France Telecom and Deutsche Telekom.
+Prior to 1987, the European telecommunications market consisted predominantly of monopolies or telecommunications organizations (TO's) such as BT, France Telecom and Deutsche Telekom.
 In 1987, the European Union adopted the 1987 Green Paper that essentially stated it was in Europe's best interests to overhaul the current system and liberalize telecommunications services.
 As a result, from 1988 to 1998 the European Commission adopted multiple directives that obligated member states to open markets for equipment, telecom services, value-added, data services, satellite, mobile and voice to competition.

 Member States set up national regulatory agencies (NRA's) that oversaw these directives and developed policies and procedures for telecommunications organizations to follow.
 The directives provided a framework for the EU commission to ensure compliance and take judicial action when necessary.
 In 1990 the Open Network Provision (ONP) Framework Directive was adopted by the EU that established regulations for open access to the existing infrastructure and networks, interconnection and 'fair pricing' for resellers.

 ECTA was established as a result of restrictive practices by former monopolies to limit activities by resellers to access networks and obtain fair pricing.
 Committees were established within the organization to collectively respond to new EU directives and written and 'unwritten' policies that were carried out by NRA's.
 ECTA responded to numerous proposed directives and called for regulations to be developed to better protect reseller interests and encourage enforcement in the spirit of the original 1987 Green Paper.
 ECTA has contributed white papers and had input into many policy telecom policies since its inception in 1997.

 ECTA also serves as a forum for carriers and resellers to meet and discuss openly issues that are in the interests of the parties.
 ECTA has also served to educate the telecommunications market, providing information and market research on European telecommunications as well as a market forum for new products and services.